-8. Representations and Warranties.
-Each party represents and warrants to the other party that: (a) it is a corporation, duly organized and in good standing under the laws of each jurisdiction in which the failure to be in good standing would have a material adverse effect upon it; (b) it has all necessary power and authority to execute and perform its obligations under this Agreement; (c) this Agreement is legal, valid and binding, enforceable against it in accordance with its terms; (d) neither the execution or performance of this Agreement by it violates any law, rule, regulation or order, or any agreement, document or instrument, binding on or applicable to it; (e) it has obtained all consents, approvals, authorizations, and qualifications required by any governmental entity or pursuant to any contract or agreement binding upon it that are necessary for the execution, delivery and performance of this Agreement; (f) there is no action, suit, proceeding, governmental investigation or any arbitration pending or, to the knowledge of such party, threatened, against such party which challenges the validity of this Agreement or, if adversely determined, would have a material adverse effect on such party or its ability to perform its obligations under this Agreement; (g) it is in compliance with all laws and regulations (including those that require permits and authorizations) applicable to it; and (h) it owns or has the right to use, free and clear of all liens, all patents, trademarks, service marks, trade names, and copyrights, applications, licenses, know-how, inventions, designs, processes, works of authorship, software and technical data and information used in the conduct of its business as now conducted and as proposed to be conducted upon performance of this Agreement.
+9. Representations and Warranties.
+Each party represents and warrants to the other party that: (a) it is a limited liability company, duly organized and validly existing under the laws of each jurisdiction in which the failure to be in good standing would have a material adverse effect upon it; (b) it has all necessary power and authority to execute and perform its obligations under this Agreement; (c) this Agreement is legal, valid and binding, enforceable against it in accordance with its terms; (d) neither the execution or performance of this Agreement by it violates any law, rule, regulation or order, or any agreement, document or instrument, binding on or applicable to it; (e) it has obtained all consents, approvals, authorizations, and qualifications required by any governmental entity or pursuant to any contract or agreement binding upon it that are necessary for the execution, delivery and performance of this Agreement; (f) there is no action, suit, proceeding, governmental investigation or any arbitration pending or, to the knowledge of such party, threatened, against such party which challenges the validity of this Agreement or, if adversely determined, would have a material adverse effect on such party or its ability to perform its obligations under this Agreement; (g) it is in compliance with all laws and regulations (including those that require permits and authorizations) applicable to it; and (h) it owns or has the right to use, free and clear of all liens, all patents, trademarks, service marks, trade names, and copyrights, applications, licenses, know-how, trade secrets, universal record locators (URLs), domain names, inventions, designs, processes, works of authorship, software and technical data and information used in the conduct of its business as now conducted and as proposed to be conducted upon performance of this Agreement.
 Without limitation of the foregoing, Sponsor represents and warrants that the Sponsor Platform, and transactions executed through the Sponsor Platform, are in compliance with applicable laws and regulations in all material respects, including, without limitation, the Commodity Exchange Act, as amended.
 Sponsor agrees to provide Enron, upon its reasonable request, with documentation supporting the representation and warranty set forth in the immediately preceding sentence, in form and substance reasonably satisfactory to Enron.

-9. Covenants.
+10. Covenants.
 In addition to its other agreements made herein:

-(a) Enron covenants and agrees that, during the term of this Agreement: (a) it will conduct its business, operate its Platforms and Interfaces, and perform its obligations under this Agreement in compliance with all applicable laws, rules and regulations; (b) it will immediately notify Sponsor of any Bankruptcy Event, Technology Failure, or Claim; (c) it will refrain from disparaging, either in writing or otherwise, the Sponsor or the Sponsor Platform; and (d) it will maintain an accurate record of all Participant activity on the Sponsor Platform with respect to transactions governed by this Agreement and will provide to the Sponsor all information regarding such transactions as Sponsor shall reasonably request in connection with Sponsor's monitoring and ensuring performance of its obligations under this Agreement or resolution of disputes in connection with or arising under this Agreement.
+(a) Enron covenants and agrees that, during the term of this Agreement: (a) it will conduct its business, operate its Platforms and Interfaces, and perform its obligations under this Agreement in compliance with all applicable laws, rules and regulations; (b) it will immediately notify Sponsor of any Bankruptcy Event, Sponsor Technology Failure, or Claim; (c) it will refrain from disparaging, either in writing or otherwise, the Sponsor or the Sponsor Platform; and (d) it will maintain an accurate record of all Participant activity on the Sponsor Platform with respect to transactions governed by this Agreement and will provide to the Sponsor all information regarding such transactions as Sponsor shall reasonably request in connection with Sponsor's monitoring and ensuring performance of its obligations under this Agreement or resolution of disputes in connection with or arising under this Agreement.